Bizarro181/gtg-dashboard/README.md

 // BUG: Black hole game complete calls when the round isnt running (needed to do this at the socket server level because this event gets emitted to all screens)
 // --- 7/22/19
 // Add clear button to reset teams, running state, etc, figure out why teams werent resetting on leaderboard
+// --- 7/24/19
+// Need to capture and send number of members on a team
+// Create a express server to fake communication to the machines
+// Need to store IP for each game in settings and use that to tell the game to start
+// BUG: Deleting games doesnt work since now the ID is not the Firebase ID

 Cant "ready" a team if session "ready" is true